lognoz/form-async/README.md

 });
 ```

 You can process your ajax data return.
-If MySQL update request is not successful, you can forward it to your fail function .
+If MySQL update request is not successful, you can forward it to your fail function.

 To use `fail` function, you need to set a function as an option.
-Quick Autosave will call it if ajax request is not working or if you forward your success function to this one.
+JavaScript Autosave will call it if ajax request is not working or if you forward your success function to this one.

 To improve user experience, you can use `parameter` send as arguments for output retry message and a link that will resend the ajax request.
 For instance, if you want to use it, you will simply need `parameter.retry` function and send a jQuery selector.